The Visual System Map

 Prompt 4: Create a carousel family

+Use this frame as the master reference.
+Help me expand it into a 5-slide carousel.
+Do not change the visual system.
 Tell me what each slide should contain, which elements should repeat, and where to vary the layout without losing consistency

 Part 8: Figma File Rules That Improve the Output